Loíza, Puerto Rico: Culture

-One of Loíza's barrios, Loíza aldea, is famous across Puerto Rico because it has been a talent pool for dancers and artisans.
+One of Loíza's barrios, Loíza Aldea, is famous across Puerto Rico because it has been a talent pool for dancers and artisans.
 A center for black Puerto Rican music, it is said to be the traditional birthplace of the musical form known as plena along with Ponce.

-Each year there is a celebration in Loíza where people parade around wearing Máscaras de Vejigante, a type of mask made from coconuts and painted in multiple colors.
+Each year there is a celebration in Loíza where people parade wearing Máscaras de Vejigante, a type of mask made of coconut and brightly painted.

 Loíza is known as "La Capital de la Tradición" (Capital of Traditions) for its bomba music, traditional Taíno and African dishes, folk art, and distinct culture.

 Festivals and events

 Loíza celebrates its patron saint festival in March.
 The Fiestas Patronales de San Patricio is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Loíza include: